FOGGIE X: Characterizing the Small-Scale Structure of the CGM and its Imprint on Observables: Conclusions

 \item Even though species with different ionization potentials are often observed at the same velocity, they need not probe the same volume ranges in the CGM.
 Even clumps at the small end of the size distribution can show internal ionization structure, suggesting that closely-spaced kinematic components of different ionization states can nevertheless arise in a single, relatively small structure.

-\item In a projected view or in observational scenarios with multiple absorbers, we should expect large variations of \hi\ and low ion gas on $\sim$\,kpc scales.
-Higher ions should appear more extended and more homogeneously distributed with clumps up to $\sim 10$ kpc in size and a larger contribution from the more diffuse inter-clump gas.
+\item In a projected view or in observational scenarios with multiple absorbers, we should expect large variations of \hi\ and low ion gas on $\sim$\,kpc scales, {similar to what is found for absorber variations at $z = 1$ towards lensed background sources (see e.g. \citet{Augustin2021,Afruni2023}).} Higher ions should appear more extended and more homogeneously distributed with clumps up to $\sim 10$ kpc in size and a larger contribution from the more diffuse inter-clump gas.
 This contrast should be more pronounced in the inner regions of the CGM, where our clumps are concentrated.
 This finding is compatible with the results of Project AMIGA.

 \item We find that all CGM clouds, independent of their location, size, mass, or ionization state, are metal-poor with respect to their immediate environment.
 This means that metals are preferentially embedded in the diffuse halo, rather than the dense clouds.
 This may have some impact on line-of-sight metallicity measurements, as the metals and the \hi-bearing gas may probe different parts of the halo.